thejoshwolfe/stop-thief/README.md

 # Version History

+## 1.3.1

+* Fix bug where it was impossible to type in the number spinner.

 ## 1.3

 * Added a house rule option to make the thief get tired after running too much.